 - Tent: Don't send them with your best "family" tent, as it will smell like an underground toilet as people stumble past and pee at will in the middle of the night.
 Buy a cheap pop up festival tent from Argos which they can just leave behind.
 It is also a good idea to buy one slightly bigger than they need so there is room for them to store their kit and still have room to collapse after a day's partying.

 - Phone+Portable Charger: They will get separated from their friends and will regret it if they don't take their phones.
-Reading has lockers with charging sockets which are worth hiring otherwise get a portable charger such as iMuto which they can use to charge their phone several times over.
+Most festivals have lockers for hire and come with charging sockets which are worth hiring otherwise get a portable charger such as iMuto which they can use to charge their phone several times over.

 - Bum-Bag: To store their valuables when they are partying.